Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Recurrent Extension Phase Transition

-\emph{Recurrent Extension Phase Transition}--- To better reveal the REPT, we consider two most representative cases in the above phase diagram: (1) Fix the staggered intensity at $\eta=1.8$ (red dashed line) to study the effect of quasiperiodic potential on the system phase transition.
-(2) Fix the quasiperiodic potential at $\lambda=0.6$ (white dashed line) to observe how the staggered potential will affect the phase transition.
+In the next subsection, we will prove the REPT phenomenon through the results of $\kappa$, $\xi$, $\zeta$, $\Gamma$, and $\beta_{min}$.
+To better reveal the REPT, we consider two most representative cases in the above phase diagram: (1) Fix the staggered intensity at $\eta=2.2$ (red dashed line) to study the effect of quasiperiodic potential on the system phase transition.
+(2) Fix the quasiperiodic potential at $\lambda=0.7$ (white dashed line) to observe how the staggered potential will affect the phase transition.

-We first calculate IPR $\xi$ corresponding to different energy levels of the system, which is a good indicator in telling from different phases.